 *We created Post-race plogging crews.
 Learn more about them here.
-While many larger races have clean up sweeps, we are a small team of just 2 FT people so we need a bit of help in covering the many miles of a race.
-Please consider joining us and earn free race entries!
+While many larger races have clean-up sweeps, we are a small team of just 2 FT people so we need a bit of help in covering the many miles of a race.
+Please consider joining us and earning free race entries!

 *We strive to be inclusive.
 We created the Final Mile program to encourage youth running in all communities.
-We provide free entries to Running Guides, accessible bib pick up locations and portapotties, early start options and personal attention to participants that are differently-abled.
+We provide free entries to Running Guides, accessible bib pick-up locations and portapotties, early start options, and personal attention to differently-abled participants.

-I have good news….starting hopefully with your 1st order, Newport, all our medals will be bundle wrapped in 10’s with a paper wrapping.
+I have good news starting hopefully with your 1st order, Newport, all our medals will be bundle wrapped in 10’s with paper wrapping.
 We are trying to be as green as possible moving forward.
 We are trying to remove all plastic if possible from all our packaging.)